MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 ## Compatibility With Application Stores

-### Andorid
+### Android

 If the application is installed from Google Play or other stores instead of App Center, checking for new versions will be disabled.

-Please note that Google can treat in-app update code in the application as a violation of publishing rules even if it isn't used at runtime.
+Note that Google can treat in-app update code in the application as a violation of publishing rules even if it isn't used at runtime.
 We recommend you strip this code from your application before submitting it to Google Play.
 In order to make it easier we provide the version of App Center Distribute SDK with stubbed APIs, so the only change for you is just a dependency swap.
-Please read detailed instructions in [iOS](TODO), [Xamarin](TODO), or [Unity](TODO) pages.
+Read detailed instructions in [Android](~/sdk/distribute/android.md#remove-in-app-updates-for-google-play-builds), [Xamarin](~/sdk/distribute/xamarin.md#remove-in-app-updates-for-google-play-builds), or [Unity](~/sdk/distribute/unity.md#remove-in-app-updates-for-google-play-builds) pages.

 ### iOS